Skip to content

 if (error instanceof PeppolValidationError) {

-// Local validation failed — invoice never sent
+// Local validation failed — invoice never sent.

 console.error("Validation errors:");

-for (const e of error.errors) {
+for (const e of error.validation.errors) {

 console.error(` ${e.field}: ${e.message}`);